fschulze/mr.developer/README.rst

   The ``rev`` option allows you to use a specific revision (usually a tag) instead of the HEAD.

+  The ``pushurl`` options allows you to explicitly separate push url from pull url, configured by git config.

   Note that the ``branch`` and ``rev`` option are mutually exclusive.

 ``hg``